playframework/play-meta/releasing/lagom.md

 ...and publicly

 * Gitter
-* https://discuss.lightbend.com (Use the blog post write up to copy/paste into a new discuss topic)
+* <https://discuss.lightbend.com> (Use the blog post write up to copy/paste into a new discuss topic)
 * Twitter (usually handled by marketing... be sure to let them know when the blog post is published)
 * Publish release notes on GitHub

 ## After-Release Cleanup

+* Milestones cleanup
+  * Make you closed the milestone for the release (for example, 1.5.0)
+  * Create a new milestone for the next release (for example, 1.5.1)
+  * Move issues and pull requests from the old milestone to the new one if necessary
 * For major or minor releases, be sure to add the new version to the MiMa checks (for example, see #1298)
 * If this is MAJOR release, make sure all the related sample apps and [downstream projects](https://github.com/lagom/lagom-akka-discovery-service-locator/tree/lagom-1.5.x) upgrade to use the appropriate version as the default branch (e.g. `1.5.x`https://github.com/lagom/online-auction-scala/branches).
 * If there is a new release branch, update the nightlies script on `vegemite` to ensure the documentation is deployed
   * The GitHub repository is the source of truth, so change it in a GitHub pull request first
   * After it is merged, ssh to `vegemite` and git pull the latest version
   * It's a good idea to test running the command manually rather than waiting for the next nightly run